-\FloatBarrier Goodness of fit tests based on class of statistics defined by (\ref{eq2}), have been widely studied in the literature.
-For $m=1$ (simple spacings case), under quite general conditions on the underlying distribution and function $\phi$, Sethuraman \& Rao (1970) established the asymptotic normality of the test statistic $S_{\phi,n}^{(1)}(\theta_0)$ under the simple null hypothesis $H_0:\eta=\theta_0$.
-Del Pino (1979) extended this result for any finite $m$.
-Mirakhmedov (2005) further extended their results to situations where $m$ is allowed to grow with $n$ ($m\to\infty$) such that $m=o(n)$.
-Goodness of fit tests based on (\ref{eq2}) can detect alternative converging to null distribution at a rate of $n^{-1/4}$ or slower, and within this class the Greenwood test statistic is asymptotically locally most powerful in terms of the Pitman efficiency (Sethuraman \& Rao, 1970).
+Goodness of fit tests, based on class of statistics defined by (\ref{eq2}), have been widely studied in the literature.
+For $m=1$ (simple spacings case), under quite general conditions on the underlying distributions and the function $\phi$, Sethuraman and Rao (1970) established the asymptotic normality of the test statistic $S_{\phi,n}^{(1)}(\theta_0)$ under the simple null hypothesis $H_0:\eta=\theta_0$.
+Del Pino (1979) extended this result by establishing the asymptotic normality of $S_{\phi,n}^{(m)}(\theta_0)$, under $H_0$, for any finite $m$.
+Mirakhmedov (2005) further extended these results to situations where $m$ is allowed to grow with $n$ such that $m=o(n)$.
+Goodness of fit tests based on test statistics in (\ref{eq2}) can detect only those alternatives that converge to the null distribution at the rate of $n^{-1/4}$ or slower.
+Within such class of statistics, the Greenwood test statistic is known to be asymptotically locally most powerful in terms of Pitman efficiency (see Sethuraman and Rao 1970).

-Cheng \& Amin (1983) and Ranneby (1984) studied estimation of true unknown parameter $\eta$ and proposed maximising the parametric function (\ref{eq2}) with $\phi(x)=\log(x),\ x>0$.
+Cheng and Amin (1983), and Ranneby (1984) studied estimation of the true unknown parameter $\eta$ and proposed maximising the parametric function (\ref{eq2}) with $\phi(x)=\log(x),\ x>0$.
 The estimator so obtained is called the maximum spacings product estimator (MSPE).
-Ghosh \& Jammalmadaka (2001) continued this study further by considering general $\phi$.
-Under quite general conditions they showed that such an estimator has similar asymptotic properties as maximum likelihood estimator (MLE).
+Ghosh and Jammalmadaka (2001) continued this study further by considering a general $\phi$.
+Under quite general conditions, they showed that such an estimator has similar asymptotic properties as the maximum likelihood estimator (MLE).
+Ekstr\"om et al. (2020) extended the results of Ghosh and Jammalmadaka (2001) to situations where $m$ is any finite, but fixed, positive integer or $m\to\infty$ such that $m=o(n)$.
 Such an estimator is known as the generalised spacing estimator (GSE).
-Ekstr\"om et al. (2020) extended the results of Ghosh \& Jammalmadaka (2001) to situations where $m$ is any finite, but fixed positive integer or $m\to\infty$ such that $m=o(n)$.